How do Hedge Fund Functions?

 What is a Hedge Fund?

-- The concept is pretty similar to a Mutual fundMutual FundA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks.; however, hedge funds are comparatively less regulated, can make use of wide and aggressive strategies and aim for large returns on the Capital.
+- The concept is pretty similar to a Mutual fundMutual FundA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks.; however, hedge funds are comparatively less regulated, can make use of broad and aggressive strategies, and aim for large returns on the capital.

 - The fund is managed by a Hedge Fund Manager who is responsible for the investment decisions and operations of the fund.
-The unique feature is that this manager must be one of the large investors in the fund which will make them cautious while making relevant investment decisions.
+The unique feature is that this manager must be one of the large investors in the fund, which will make them cautious while making relevant investment decisions.